phu2007vis/TransformersSignLangluage/README.md

+# TODO
+- Upload retrained weights
+- Fuse depth info
+- Upload some samples of the dataset
+- If you found this repository helpful, please consider starring.

 # Default Dataset format
-ANPM , N is Class, M is sample id , A denoted for Action (class) P is person customized for our case
+ANPM, N is Class, M is sample id, A denotes Action (class), P is person customized for our case
 ```
 --root
      --train